SiliconLabs/bluetooth_applications/bluetooth_ir_generator/README.md

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in inc and src folders into the project root folder (overwriting existing).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing).

 3. Import the GATT configuration: